vagheesh/vagheesh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor at [Harvard Medical School](https://hms.harvard.edu/) and [Massachusetts General Hospital](https://www.massgeneral.org/research/about/overview-of-the-research-institute), with an affiliation in the HMS/MGH Departments of Pathology and the MGH Cancer Center.
-I am also an Associate Member of the [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/) as an Associate Member.

 Our lab just opened in January 2025.
 We are interested in studying the mechanisms of spatio-temporal tumor evolution, progression and therapy response.
 Our current research focuses on scalable inference methods and modeling of single-cell genomic and in situ imaging data to study the co-evolution of the tumor and immune ecosystem.

 Interested in joining the team?